fgrosse/graphigo/README.md

 func usageExample() {
     client := graphigo.NewClient("graphite.your.org:2003")

-    // set a custom timeout for the graphite connection (optional, seconds, 0 = disabled) client.Timeout = 0
+    // set a custom timeout (seconds) for the graphite connection
+    // if timeout = 0 then the graphigo.DefaultTimeout = 5 seconds is used
+    // Setting Timeout to -1 disables the timeout client.Timeout = 0

     // set a custom prefix for all recorded metrics of this client (optional)